Kilbride, County Wicklow: Kilbride army camp

-In 1894 lands Joseph Fletcher Moore was served with a compulsory purchase order for lands in Shankill to form 'an intended rifle range and camp'.
+In 1894 lands Joseph Fletcher Moore was served with a compulsory purchase order for lands in Shankill to form an intended rifle range and camp.
 The Secretary of State for War entered into occupation of the lands in March 1895, but Moore contested the compensation offered.
 1552 acres were leased in 1897 and a further 14 acres in 1899.
 The camp had accommodation for 8 Regimental Officers and 221 other ranks in 1904, but was not permanently occupied until the Irish War of Independence, when forty Black and Tan troops were quartered within.
 The camp passed into the possession of Irish forces on 21 March 1922, was occupied by Anti-Treaty forces during the Irish Civil War, fell into disuse during the emergency and was abandoned in 1955.
 After being briefly leased to An Óige in 1965 and 1966, it was re-occupied by the Irish Army in the 1970s, established as a Permanent Staff Camp in 1982 and is still used by the Irish Army.
 Early photographs of the camp are accessible on the website of the National Library of Ireland.

 Kilbride today

 Kilbride ED had a population of 975 at the 2011 census.
 St. Brigid's National School replaced the school at Knockatillane in 1969; the old schoolhouses survive as a private dwelling.
 St. Brigid's National School had 130 pupils in 2011.

 The RIC station is incorporated into the private dwelling adjoining Craul's shop, facing the entrance to the graveyard.
 The original national school also survives as a private dwelling.
 The 1767 datestone of the old Burgage Bridge, demolished before the creation of Poulaphouca Reservoir, is incorporated into the adjacent wall.
 St. John's Church at Cloghleagh is in use by the Church of Ireland.
 Kippure estate is occupied by a holiday village, with only the gate lodge and some traces of the original buildings surviving.
 The Lamb Tram Station, Kilbride Manor and Tinode House, the last restored in 1973, survive in private ownership and are listed in the Record of Protected Structures for County Wicklow.
-The public house recorded in the 1901 Census survives in altered form as Mooney's Public House, run by descendants of Mary Lalor.
+The public house recorded in the 1901 Census survives in altered form as Mooney's Public House (which has since closed), run by descendants of Mary Lalor.

 The village and parish of Kilbride is located within a designated Area of Outstanding Natural Beauty.
 The Special Area of Conservation (002122) encompassing the Wicklow Mountains extends across Shankill, Cloghleagh, Scurlocksleap, Athdown and Kippure.